-We warn immediately the reader that we do \emph{not} consider all the generators we discuss useful from a practical viewpoint, but discussing several combinations and their test failures brings to the light the limitation of each component in a much clearer way.
+Not all the generators we discuss are useful from a practical viewpoint, but discussing several combinations and their test failures brings to light the limitation of each component in a clearer way.
 If the main interest is a practical choice, we suggest to skip to Section~\ref{sec:choice}.